 Changes in United States and foreign government policies could change the economic environment and affect demand for the Company's services.
-For example, changes in clean air laws or regulation of carbon dioxide emissions could reduce the demand for coal and revenues from the coal transportation services provided by BNSF Railway.
+For example, changes in clean air laws or regulation of greenhouse gas emissions could reduce the demand for coal and revenues from the coal transportation services provided by BNSF Railway.
 Also, changes in environmental laws and other laws and regulations could reduce the demand for drilling products and products produced by drilling.
 United States and foreign government agriculture tariffs or subsidies could affect the demand for grain.
-Developments and changes in laws and regulations as well as increased economic regulation of the rail industry through legislative action and revised rules and standards applied by the U.S. Surface Transportation Board (STB) in various areas, including rates, services and access to facilities could adversely impact the Company's ability to determine prices for rail services and significantly affect the revenues, costs and profitability of the Company's business.
-Additionally, because of the significant costs to maintain its rail network, a reduction in profitability could hinder the Company's ability to maintain, improve or expand its rail network, facilities and equipment.
+Developments and changes in laws and regulations as well as increased economic regulation of the rail industry through legislative action and revised rules and standards applied by the U.S. Surface Transportation Board (STB) in various areas, including rates, services and access to facilities could adversely impact the Company's ability to determine prices for rail services and significantly affect the revenues, costs and profitability could hinder the Company's ability to maintain, improve or expand its rail network, facilities and equipment.
 Federal or state spending on infrastructure improvements or incentives that favor other modes of transportation could also adversely affect the Company's revenues.
 Changes in tax rates, enactment of new tax laws and amendments to existing tax regulations could have a material adverse impact on the Company's operating results, financial condition or liquidity.